leilaicruz/Experimental_Journal/journal/2019-06/2019-06-03_Exp_new primers_ade2_locus.md

-# Title:  Design of new primers, for the right homology arm, for transformation that avoid the overlap with the RGA1 gene.
+# Title: 03062019-Design of new primers, for the right homology arm, for transformation that avoid the overlap with the RGA1 gene.
 # Date
 03062019
 # Objective